Why Does My Dog Stink Even After A Bath? [Reasons Why & How To Prevent It]

 Type of Odor

 Identifying the type of odor coming from your dog can help you determine the issue they're dealing with that's causing the smell.
 Each problem produces a distinct smell, and the intensity of any dogs' smell can help determine how bad any issues are.
 Most of the time, odor-producing bacteria are behind these distinct smells.

 For example, very bad breath can be a sign of dental disease.
 If your dog's urine has a strong, foul smell, they most likely have a UTI.
 Issues with your dog's anal sacs produce a fishy smell.
 Ear infections tend to produce inviting smells like caramel or grapes or unpleasant odors like bad breath or rotten chicken.

+A stinky dog might not have anything to do with its coat.
+As we mentioned above, a bad smell can result from other causes ranging from dirty water to internal organ disease.
 The most common reason for a foul smell is an ear or skin infection.
 Typically, all your pup needs are antibiotics, anti-inflammatory medication, or medicated shampoo, and they'll be better in no time.
 However, if you're talking about the classic "wet dog" smell, that's a whole different issue that weekly baths might worsen.

 Can I Use Special Shampoos for a Stinky Dog?